Causal discovery in heavy-tailed models: Introduction and background

-Heavy-tailed distributions are, in particular, contained in the class of non-Gaussian models, which has received some attention in the causal literature.
+Heavy-tailed distributions are an example of non-Gaussian models, which have received some attention in the causal literature.
 The LiNGAM algorithm \citep{shimizu2006linear} exploits non-Gaussianity through independent component analysis \citep{comon1994independent} to estimate an underlying causal structure. \citet{mis2016} consider stable noise variables in a Bayesian network and develop a structure learning algorithm based on BIC.
 The work of \citet{gissibl2019identifiability} also studies causal questions related to extreme events.
 They consider max-linear models \citep{gissibl2018max} where only the largest effect propagates to the descendants in a Bayesian network.
 The work by~\citet{naveau2018revising} falls within the domain of attribution science.
-Namely, by studying extreme climate events, they try to answer counterfactual questions such as ``what the Earth's climate might have been without anthropogenic interventions''. \citet{stott2016attribution} attribute the occurrence of extreme weather events to climate change. \citet{mhalla2019causal} develop a method to estimate the causal relationships between bivariate extreme observations.
-It relies on the Kolmogorov complexity concept \citep[cf.,][]{kolmogorov1965three} adapted to high conditional quantiles.
+Namely, by studying extreme climate events, they try to answer counterfactual questions such as ``what the Earth's climate might have been without anthropogenic interventions''. \citet{mhalla2019causal} develop a method to estimate the causal relationships between bivariate extreme observations.
+It relies on the Kolmogorov complexity concept \citep[see][]{kolmogorov1965three} adapted to high conditional quantiles. \cite{eng2021} reviews recent work on causality and sparsity in extremes.